Decoupled Diffusion Sampling for Inverse Problems on Function Spaces: Design Rationale and Justification

 \begin{itemize} \item \textbf{Inapplicability of Decomposition Methods:} Decomposition-based methods such as DDRM \citep{kawar2022denoising} and DDNM \citep{wang2022zero} rely on the linearity of the forward operator, so they are inapplicable to the non-linear PDE.

 \item \textbf{Bias in Guidance-Based Methods:} Guidance-based methods like DPS \citep{chung2022diffusion} and LGD \citep{song2023loss} rely on approximations of the intractable likelihood score.
-In practical implementations (e.g., using Tweedie's formula or limited Monte Carlo samples), these approximations introduce Jensen gap (\cref{remark:DPS_jensen}) that results in over-smoothed reconstructions (\cref{fig:ddis_comparison}) lacking high-frequency physical details.
+In practical implementations (e.g., using Tweedie's formula or limited Monte Carlo samples), these approximations introduce Jensen gap (\cref{remark:DPS_jensen}) that results in higher error rates (\cref{tab:decoupled_dps}) and over-smoothed reconstructions lacking high-frequency physical details (\cref{fig:ddis_comparison}).

 \item \textbf{Inefficiency of Asymptotically Exact Samplers:} Asymptotically exact samplers like FPS \citep{dou2024diffusion} and MCGDiff \citep{cardoso2023monte} avoid this approximation bias by using Sequential Monte Carlo (SMC) to properly weigh samples.
 However, the heavy computational costs make them prohibitive for high-dimensional PDE problems. \end{itemize} DAPS effectively functions as an efficient asymptotically exact sampler.
 Unlike SMC-based methods that require maintaining and resampling a large population to represent the posterior distribution, DAPS operates on a single sample trajectory and achieves the rigorous sampling quality of exact samplers, making it the our most Pareto-optimal choice.